 Ethnographic research is a qualitative method where observers watch participants in the study in their own real life environment.
 The participants were mothers from a rural Jamaican setting, a region which has a high population of heavy cannabis consumers.
 It included twenty-four Jamaican neonates exposed prenatally to cannabis.
 Twenty non-exposed neonates were the control.
 A neonate is an infant less than a month old.

 Researchers observed the neonates at three days after birth and then again at one month.
-The Brazelton Neonatal Assessment Scale was used to evaluate the criteria in all of the babies.
+The researchers also used the Brazelton Neonatal Assessment Scale to evaluate the criteria in all of the babies.

-Over Time, Cannabis-Exposed Babies Pull Ahead of Their Peers
+At 30 Days, Cannabis-Exposed Babies Were Ahead of Their Peers

 There was no significant difference between the two groups of infants at the three day mark.
 The results after one month, however, revealed that the cannabis-exposed neonates “[had] better physiological stability and required less examiner facilitation to reach organized states.”
 These babies also achieved better scores in alertness, irritability and autonomic stability than non-exposed neonates.
 The exposed neonates had more rewarding interactions with their caregivers.